 How is polio diagnosed?

-Along with a complete physical exam and medical history, the following tests may be done:
+Along with a complete physical exam and medical history, these tests may be done:

 How is polio treated?

-While there is a vaccine for prevention of polio, there is no specific treatment for people who become infected.
-Treatment is focused on symptom relief.
+A vaccine can prevent polio, but there is no specific treatment for people who become infected.
+Treatment is focused on easing symptoms.
 Supportive measures include: